keeratkaur/stock-market-analysis/README.md

 ## Inspiration:
 This project was inspired by Denis Niraj, whose work in the field of finance and data analysis motivated me to explore stock market analysis.
 ## Key Features
-Download and preprocess stock price data.
+Download and preprocess stock price data using yfinance.

 Implement various types of moving averages (Simple, Exponential).